 Origins of taekwondo

 History shows that taekwondo originated in Korea.
-Before the time of Bodhidharma, Korean people practiced various types of martial arts.
+Before the time of mma gym melbourne, Korean people practiced various types of martial arts.
 Records date back 50 B.C. to when the country was divided in three kingdoms.
 This was a period of warfare and hunting to eat.
 As this art became well known, its practitioners spread throughout the country, performing demonstrations for governments and the general public.
 The Korean Army was the first to introduce taekwondo to schools, universities, high schools, and other schools.
 During the Vietnam War, Korean instructors trained South Vietnamese soldiers and were well-known for their fighting skills.